Satyadev (actor): Early work and success (2011–2019)

 Satyadev started his career in 2011 with a minor role in Mr. Perfect.
-He then continued to do minor roles in the 2013 films, Seethamma Vakitlo Sirimalle Chettu and Attarintiki Daredi, and the 2014 film Mukunda.
+He continued playing minor roles in the 2013 films Seethamma Vakitlo Sirimalle Chettu and Attarintiki Daredi, and the 2014 film Mukunda.
 His first major role came in his other 2014 release Maine Pyar Kiya.
-Although the film received limited response, Suresh Kavirayani of Deccan Chronicle stated, "Another promising debutant is Satya Dev, who had to perform two characters — one young and the other, in the 40s.
-The variations in both characters are brought out superbly by Dev".
+Although the film received a limited response, Suresh Kavirayani of the Deccan Chronicle stated: "Another promising debutant is Satya Dev, who had to perform two characters—one young and the other, in the 40s.
+The variations in both characters are brought out superbly by Dev."
 In 2015, Satyadev was selected from over 500 artistes for the lead role in Jyothi Lakshmi.
-The film was a moderate success but, provided him recognition.
+The film was a moderate success and provided him with recognition.
 That year, he also appeared in Asura, which was again a commercial success.

-In 2016, Satyadev played a businessman in Kshanam (opposite Adah Sharma), an autorickshaw driver in Mana Oori Ramayanam, and appeared in a cameo in Appatlo Okadundevadu.
-All the three films emerged a critical and commercial success.
+In 2016, Satyadev played a businessman in Kshanam (opposite Adah Sharma), an autorickshaw driver in Mana Oori Ramayanam, and made a cameo appearance in Appatlo Okadundevadu.
+All three films emerged as critical and commercial successes.
 Reviewing Mana Oori Ramayanam, Suhas Yellapantula called his performance "top notch".
 For Kshanam, Pranita Jonnalagedda stated that he gave his maximum to a "well-etched character".
 Satyadev started 2017 with the bilingual The Ghazi Attack, where he played a sonar operator.
 The film was a box office success and received positive response.
-Later the year, he played a constable in another Rogue, which failed at the box office.
+Later that year, he played a constable in Rogue, which failed at the box office.
 In 2018, he first played dual roles in Antariksham 9000 KMPH.
 He then played a con man opposite Nandita Swetha in Bluff Master.
 A critic of 123telugu was appreciative of his screen presence.

 Satyadev had further success with his four releases in 2019.
 He first played an assistant director in Brochevarevarura opposite Nivetha Pethuraj.
 The film was a major box office success and Palaparthi Srividya was appreciative of his "mature performance".
 He then played a CBI officer in another commercial success, iSmart Shankar opposite Nidhhi Agerwal.
 Hemanth Kumar of Firstpost noted, "Satyadev delivers another solid performance and his presence is felt till the end of the film."
 He next appeared in George Reddy.
-In his last release of the year, he played a fashion photography and filmmaker opposite Eesha Rebba in Raagala 24 Gantallo.
-A critic of The Hindu said that he "sparkle" in his role.
+In his final release of the year, he played a fashion photographer and filmmaker opposite Eesha Rebba in Raagala 24 Gantallo.
+A critic for The Hindu noted that he "sparkle[d]" in his role.
 Satyadev then made his web series debut with Gods of Dharmapuri, playing a gangster.
 Hemanth Kumar CR stated that he delivers a "terrific" performance.